 Refer to I.A., Program Objective.
 There are no other program priorities.
-This FFO meets NOAA's Mission Goal to understand climate variability and change to enhance society's ability to plan and respond.
+This federal funding opportunity meets NOAA's Mission Goal to understand climate variability and change to enhance society's ability to plan and respond.

-C. Program Authorities
+C. Program Authority

-Authority for the Environmental Literacy Grants for Formal K-12 Education program is provided by the following: 15 U.S.C.
-1540.
+Authority for the Environmental Literacy Grants for Formal K-12 Education program is provided by the following: 33 USC 892a(a).